-Exhibit 20: Given intangible assets, in thousands of \$US
+Exhibit 20: Given Intangible Assets, thousands of \$US

-2 006 2007
+2006 2007

 Patents and trademarks 4,594 5,545

 Web site applications 922 1,165

 Intangible assets at cost 5,516 6,710

 Accumulated amortization (2,441) (3,127)

-Intangible assts, at cost, less accumulated amortiz zation 3,075 3,583
+Intangible assts, at cost, less accumulated amortization 3,075 3,583

-Exhibit 21: Given commitments to Israel Chief Scientist
+Exhibit 21: Given Commitments to Israel Chief Scientist

-Until December 2007, the Company's research and development efforts have been partly financed through grants from the Office of the Chief Scientist of the Israeli Ministry of Industry and Trade (the "OCS").
-In return for the OCS's participation the Company was committed to pay royalties to the Israeli Government at the rate of 3% of the sales of it's product for each of the first three years following the launch of a product and, from the fourth year, at the rate of 3.5% and up to 100% of the grant amount plus LIBOR interest.
-The company was entitled for the grants only upon incurring research and development expenditure.
+Until December 2007, the company's research and development efforts have been partly financed through grants from the Office of the Chief Scientist of the Israeli Ministry of Industry and Trade (the "OCS").
+In return for the OCS's participation the company was committed to pay royalties to the Israeli Government at the rate of 3% of the sales of its product for each of the first three years following the launch of a product and, from the fourth year, at the rate of 3.5% and up to 100% of the grant amount plus LIBOR interest.
+The company was entitled to the grants only upon incurring research and development expenditures.
 There were no future performance obligations related to the grants received from the OCS.

-During December 2007, the company made an early repayment of all its outstanding royalty obligation and accrued interest of \$4,843 thousand to the OCS.
+During December 2007, the company made an early repayment of all its outstanding royalty obligations and accrued interest of \$4,843 thousand to the OCS.
 This repayment resulted in a one-time charge of \$4,843 thousand presented as an early repayment of royalty bearing government grants in the company's consolidated statement of operations.

-The Company continues to participate in other non-royalty bearing programs of the OCS.
+The company continues to participate in other non-royalty bearing programs of the OCS.

-Exhibit 22: Population, GDP, Healthcare Exposure per country
+Exhibit 22: Population, GDP, Healthcare Exposure per Country